Younes-sakhnou/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 2.
 script that changes the working directory to the user’s home directory.
 Task 3.
-Display current directory contents in a long format Task 4.
+Display current directory contents in a long format.
+Task 4.
-Display current directory contents, including hidden files Task 5.
+Display current directory contents, including hidden files.
+Task 5.
 Display current directory contents. same as the task 4.
 Task 6.
-How to create a directory
+How to create a dir.ectory
 Task 7.
-how to move a file
+how to move a file.
+Task 8.
+how to remove a file.